Krze44/FortiPass/Read Me.md

 click the "Add Account" button and it will write your info to the Accounts.json file

 click the "view" button, to view a table of all of your accounts

+if anything breaks, i.e cant log in, go into config.ini and delete the text from masterpassword=, and leave a trailing whitespace, same with Salt=, set IsFirstTimeUser = true or IsFirstTimeUser = True